meltano/meltano/docs/src/docs/tutorial.md

 meltano add extractor tap-carbon-intensity

 # Since we have a postgres running, we can add a loader for a Postgres database
-meltano add loader target-postgres
+meltano add loader target-sqlite

-# Also add the default dbt transforms for tap-carbon-intensity
-meltano add transform tap-carbon-intensity

 # Run elt (extract, load, transform) with an id of your choice and the extractor and
 # loader we just added without the need to transform the data
-meltano elt tap-carbon-intensity target-postgres --transform run
+meltano elt tap-carbon-intensity target-sqlite

 # Start up the Meltano Analyze web application!
 meltano ui